-Art St 123: Shop Foundations.
-(2) Familiarizes the art student with the safe practice and maintenance of wood and metal shop tools and machinery.
-CR/NC.
-Art St 130: Introduction to Electronic Art.
+ARTS 123: Shop Foundations.
+(2)

+Familiarizes the art student with the safe practice and maintenance of wood and metal shop tools and machinery.

+Offered on a CR/NC basis only.

+ARTS 130: Introduction to Electronic Art.
 (3) Introduction to the computer as a medium and fine art tool.
 Course will explore history, theory and contemporary art issues associated with computer-based art practice, as well as introducing students to basic tools and technologies.
-Suggested corequisite: Art St 121.
+Suggested corequisite: ARTS 121.

-Art St 157: Small Scale Metal Construction I. (3) Introduction to basic fabrication methods as they relate to object-making and small-scale sculpture.
-Corequisite: Art St 122.
+ARTS 157: Small Scale Metal Construction I. (3 to a maximum of 6)) Introduction to basic fabrication methods as they relate to object-making and small-scale sculpture.
+Suggested Corequisite: ARTS 122.